GStreamer/gstreamer/Basic+tutorial+16+Platform-specific+elements.markdown

 This tutorial has shown a few specific details about some GStreamer elements which are not available on all platforms.
-You do not have to worry about them when using multiplatform elements like `playbin2` or `autovideosink`, but it is good to know their personal quirks if instancing them manually.
+You do not have to worry about them when using multiplatform elements like `playbin` or `autovideosink`, but it is good to know their personal quirks if instancing them manually.